Radiologic Technology Selective Admission Requirements

 - If high school biology was not taken or if the student earned below a grade of C, the student must complete both the Biology for the Health Professions and Technical Programs I and II (BIOL1051C and BIOL1052C) with grades of C or better.

-- College Anatomy & Physiology I (BIOL 2001C) completed with a grade of C or better within six years prior to application will also meet this biology requirement.
+- College Anatomy & Physiology I (BIOL 2001C) completed with a grade of C or better.

 - Chemistry: One year of high school chemistry with lab and a grade of C or better completed within 6 years of application or CHEM 1030 (General Organic and Biochemistry I) and CHEM 1030L (Gen/Org/ Biochemistry Lab) with grades of C or better is required.